azerion/phaser-ts-boilerplate/README.md

 WebFonts require a definition in css, apart from any woff/ttf/eot files, thats why fonts are located into folders.
 Ideally every font has woff, eot, svg AND ttf files to make sure it works in every major browser.

-Once that's done you can add the font to the fontloader, which is located in app.ts
+Once that's done you can add the font to the fontloader, which is located in app.ts.

 ```typescript
 //Load the fonts